spatialaudio/python-sounddevice/README.rst

 Once you have installed the above-mentioned dependencies, you can use pip to download and install the latest release with a single command::

-   pip install sounddevice --user
+   python3 -m pip install sounddevice --user

 If you want to install it system-wide for all users (assuming you have the necessary rights), you can just drop the ``--user`` option.

 To un-install, use::

-   pip uninstall sounddevice
+   python3 -m pip uninstall sounddevice

 Usage
 -----